 Importance of Manibandh Shakti Peeth

 The temple is believed to be religious for the Meditation (Sadhna) of the Gayatri Mantra.
 Devotees visit the temple in big respect to worship Goddess Gayatri.
 Annakoot is arranged approximately once a year on the structure day of the temple.

 The Temple is constructed on a hill and is made from stones where statues of numerous deities are engraved.
-The good artwork and architecture of the temple show the splendor of ancient India, and pillars show the splendour of this magnificent temple.
+The good artwork and architecture of the temple show the splendor of ancient India, and the pillars show the splendor of this magnificent temple.

 Festivals of Manibandh Shakti Peeth

-- Shivratri is the well-known festival, celebrated with greatest faith and joy inside the temple premises.
-A lot of people keep fast during the entire day, and pour milk on Shivling and offer Bail (a variety of fruit) to the spiritual idols.
+- Shivratri is a well-known festival, celebrated with the greatest faith and joy inside the temple premises.
+A lot of people keep fast during the entire day, pour milk on Shivling, and offer Bail (a variety of fruit) to the spiritual idols.

-- Gayatri Jayanti is one another celebration which is observed with wonderful faithfulness and elegance.
+- Gayatri Jayanti is another celebration that is observed with wonderful faithfulness and elegance.

 Nearby Attractions of Manibandh Shakti Peeth

 - Gurudwara Sahib, Pushkar (Ajmer)

 - Rose Garden, Pushkar